onema/solid-doodle/README.md

 ## Level 2 - Setup Lambda trigger and save data to S3

+### Deploy lambda function
+1. Navigate into the LogParser folder: `cd LogParser`
+2. Run: `dotnet restore`
+3. Run: `dotnet lambda deploy-function`

+### Set up lambda trigger
-1. Set up the lambda function to trigger from the CloudWatch log group.
+1. From the AWS Console, navigate to the Lambda Services console
-2. Extend the lambda function to store the incoming log data in S3.
+2. Find the deployed function and click into it to find the `Triggers` tab
+3. Add a trigger and select `CloudWatch Logs` as the trigger
+4. Select the log group `/lambda-sharp/log-parser/dev` and add a filter name

+### Save data to S3

 ## Level 3 - Search log data using ElasticSearch
 Use the lambda function to transform the streamed data into an ElasticSearch-readable JSON format, and search it from S3.